Top 4 Sentence Embedding Techniques using Python

 Conclusion

-To conclude, we saw the top 4 sentence embedding techniques in NLP and the basic codes to use them for finding text similarity.
-I urge you to take up a larger dataset and try these models out on this dataset for other NLP tasks as well.
+To conclude, we saw the top 4 sentence embedding techniques in NLP and the basic codes to use for finding text similarity.
+I urge you to take up a larger dataset and try these models out on this dataset for other NLP tasks.
 Also, this is just a basic code to calculate sentence similarity.
-For a proper model, you would need to preprocess these sentences first and then transform them into embeddings.
+For a proper model, you must preprocess these sentences and transform them into embeddings.

-Also, I have given an overview of the architecture and I can’t wait to explore more on how sentence embedding techniques will enhance to help machines understand our language better and better!
+I have also given an overview of the architecture, and I can’t wait to explore more about how sentence embedding techniques will help machines understand our language better!

-Moreover, this article does not say that there are no other popular models.
-Some of the honorable mentions include FastSent, Skip-thought, Quick-thought, Word Movers Embedding, etc. If you have tried these out or any other model, please share it with us in the comments below!
+Moreover, this article does not say there are no other popular models.
+Some honourable mentions include FastSent, Skip-thought, Quick-thought, Word Movers Embedding, etc. If you have tried these or any other model, please share it with us in the comments below!

 Frequently Asked Questions